WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### What would you like to work on next week?

+* Email invites to meet-up / Bastian will share spreadsheet
 * July meet-up session
 * Planning user testing more esp. in terms of community outreach
 * Co-working with Isla and dev team